clarkwire/connectivityBlog/source/_posts/Cat6Snake.md

 ---
-title: A Case for a Rugged Catagory6 Snake Cable
+title: Why you Should Reconsider Your Category6 Network Cable
 tags:
 - Cat6
 - Snake Cable